 Separately, the extremist Islamic State group on Tuesday claimed responsibility for an attack on the headquarters of Libya's national oil company in the capital Tripoli that killed two people and wounded at least 10 others.
-The attack was the first of its kind that targeted the country's oil firm.

 Islamic extremists expanded their reach in Libya after the 2011 uprising plunged the country into chaos and toppled and later killed longtime ruler Muammar Gaddafi.

-ISIS was driven from its main stronghold, the coastal city of Sirte, in 2016 and fled inland.
+IS was driven from its main stronghold, the coastal city of Sirte, in 2016 and fled inland.